 Tate publishes annual audited financial reports.
-Currently the internal auditors are RSM Tenon, and Tate’s external auditor is the National Audit Office with Grant Thornton as the subsidiary company auditors.
+Currently the internal auditors are Baker Tilly, and Tate’s external auditor is the National Audit Office with Grant Thornton as the subsidiary company auditors.

 The accounts have been prepared in accordance with the Statement of Recommended Practice (the SORP) Accounting and Reporting by Charities (revised 2005) and in compliance with the Accounts Direction issued by the Secretary of State for Culture, Media and Sport.

 Membership of the Sub-Committees of the Board of Trustees which have delegated decision-making authority is published here.

 Financial reports for Tate from the Board of Trustees:

 - Tate annual accounts 2014–2015 [PDF, 393 Kb]

 - Tate annual accounts 2013–2014 [PDF, 1.90 Mb]

 - Tate annual accounts 2012–2013 [PDF, 1.88 Mb]

 - Tate annual accounts 2011–2012 [PDF, 1.93 Mb]

 - Tate annual accounts 2010–2011 [PDF, 2.48 Mb]